Guide to the Mandeville Collection in Parapsychology and the Occult Sciences

 The book explores the magic-religious beliefs from around the world in chronological order, starting with shamanism and concluding with “Western Magic Today.”
 A bibliography and further readings section is available, along with an index.

-Paganism is an umbrella terms for various religions whose practitioners are inspired by the indigenous, pre-Christian traditions of Europe to develop and respectful ways of celebrating human relationships with the wider, other-than-human world.
+Paganism is an umbrella terms for various religions whose practitioners are inspired by the indigenous, pre-Christian traditions of Europe to develop respectful ways of celebrating human relationships with the wider, other-than-human world.
 For more detailed information on specific religions, please see the subject section “Witchcraft/Wicca/Neo-Paganism.”

 Subject search terms: paganism; witchcraft.